droonga/droonga.org/tutorial/1.0.6/manual-install/index.md

 ## How to stop services {#stop-services}

-To stop the `droonga-engine` service, run the `droonga-engine-stop` command in the configuration directory, like:
+To stop the `droonga-engine` service, run the `droonga-engine-stop` command, like:

     # cd ~droonga-engine/droonga
     # sudo -u droogna-engine -H droonga-engine-stop

-To start the `droonga-http-server-stop` service, run the `droonga-http-server` command in the configuration directory, like:
+To start the `droonga-http-server-stop` service, run the `droonga-http-server` command, like:

     # cd ~droonga-http-server/droonga
     # sudo -u droogna-http-server -H droonga-http-server-stop